 Real wages have remained stagnant over the past several decades, lagging behind productivity growth, and this has made it difficult for low-income households to save.
 The primary way the federal government supports retirement savings is through the income tax deduction for retirement contributions.
-However, 70 percent of the tax subsidies for contributions to 401(k) type accounts and IRAs are claimed by the top one-fifth of households by income.54 Because lower-income households have low marginal income tax rates, they have little incentive to save from the existing tax deduction.
+However, 70 percent of the tax subsidies for contributions to 401(k) type accounts and IRAs are claimed by the top one-fifth of households by income.
+Ecause lower-income households have low marginal income tax rates, they have little incentive to save from the existing tax deduction.
 Low-wage workers are also less likely to receive an employer match, even if they do have access to an employer-sponsored DC plan.

 In response to this situation, the federal government enacted the Saver's Credit in 2001 for lower-income households, which reduces income tax liability by 10-50 percent of the first \$2,000 in contributions to a qualified retirement account, depending on income and tax filing status.
-For single filers in the 2013 tax year, a credit of 50 percent is available for those with incomes up to \$17,750 AGI (Adjusted Gross Income), 20 percent for AGI between \$17,751 and \$19,250, and 10 percent for AGI between \$19,251 and \$29,500.
-The rapid phase-out at a low income level and lack of refundability limit the credit's effectiveness.55 The average credit in 2006 was only \$172.56
+For single filers in the 2015 tax year, a credit of 50 percent is available for individuals with incomes up to \$18,250 AGI (Adjusted Gross Income), 20 percent for AGI between \$18,251 and \$19,750, and 10 percent for AGI between \$19,751 and \$30,500.
+The rapid phase-out at a low income level and lack of refundability limit the credit's effectiveness.
+The average credit in 2006 was only \$172.56